 PRC is involved in providing technical and research-based advice to inform public health policy and programs.
-This occurs in a variety of ways, including: submissions to policy inquiries and formal consultation processes; rapid advice to NSW Health on specific issues; review of monitoring and other documents for NSW Health; and technical assistance for evaluation and program development with staff from NSW Health and health services.
+This occurs in a variety of ways, including: Policy consultancy (commissioned work), submissions to policy inquiries and formal consultation processes; rapid advice to NSW Ministry of Health on specific issues; review of monitoring and other documents for NSW Ministry of Health; and technical assistance for evaluation and program development with staff from NSW Ministry of Health and health services.
+PRC has also developed a set of policy position papers.

 - Review for the Sax Institute: Front-of-pack food labelling.